 The University provides a number of organizations and programs to support students in the College.
 Look here for information on campus resources such as tutoring, transportation, and funding your education.

 The College has been providing students with a world-class education since the founding of the University of Chicago in 1890.
 For over 100 years, undergraduates have thrived in an environment that encourages critical inquiry and independent thought.

-By Austin Ward, Senior Media Editor, Class of 2015
+By Christine Schmidt, College Media Editor, Class of 2017

 By Urvi Kumbhat, Class of 2019

 By College Media Editors

 Class of 2016 | Public Policy Studies

 Between an academic-year internship, Resident Assistant duties, and volunteer commitments, Brock Huebner, AB'16, didn’t have a lot of free time for schoolwork.
 Get this: he actually encouraged people to leave the library and explore.

 From short stories to sculptures, this magazine gives a slice of everything UChicago has to offer